urban-study/iron-hong.github.io/_posts/2018-01-01-UE_Cpp_Learning.md

+This is a minimum to learn in order to carry Unreal/C++ related project work:

 - Visual Studio and Visual Code IDEs (Integrated Development Environment) set up, some additional steps to expand features, and its associated useful shortcut keys
 - User Interface (UI) set up- i.e. HUD